maartentibau/maarten.be/src/posts/20220730_how-to-deploy-your-eleventy-website-to-github-pages-with-github-actions.md

   - static
     - scss

-When you've done that, create a file called `.eleventy.js` in the `src` folder and give it this content.
+When you've done that, create a `.eleventy.js` file in the root folder and give it this content.

 ```js
 module.exports = function (eleventyConfig) {